danny0838/lolikit/README.md

 Currently the lolikit include the following sub-command...

   - do    - run some executable on a path which based on current project's root directory.
   - find  - find some notes which contain some special pattern
   - list  - lists some notes that have recently be changed
   - show  - show current project status.
-  - fix  - point out & help to fix the loli project defect. such like...
+  - check - point out & help to fix the loli project defect. such like...
     - file encoding
     - check the newline format
     - avoid danger character in filename